Pine Mountain Settlement School

-So far have I been led
+So far have I been led,

-Lord, by thy will;
+Lord, by Thy will:

-So far I have followed, Lord,
+So far I have followed, Lord, and wondered still.

-Evensong – Stevenson
+Evensong – [Robert Louis] Stevenson

 Our father in Heaven, we bless Thee for this thoughtful time in which the delicate and more subtle things of life become more real.
 Let our thoughts reach out and dwell on what is good and true and lovely.
-Unburden our thoughts reach out and dwell on what is good and true and lovely.
+Unburden our thoughts [and] reach out and dwell on what is good and true and lovely.
 Unburden our hearts of worry or care so that we may receive abundantly of what is right.
 To all the things we have seen or heard this day we are glad to add this thoughtful hour, and through it feel more deeply and clearly what this day has brought.
 Be near us and bless us through Jesus Christ our Lord.
 AMEN

 Quote – “Troubled World” – Hendrik Van Loon